Upper GI tract

 Dynamic model of digestion simulating the stomach and small intestine of the gastrointestinal tract

-By adapting the parameters, the Upper GT tract simulator can be adjusted to simulate specific population groups like babies children and elderly, specific disease conditions (e.g. pancreatic enzymes deficiency, specific diets and even other species (e.g. cat, dog and pig).
-When coupled to a short-term colonic simulation, the entire gastrointestinal transit in function of time can be simulated.
+By adapting the parameters, the Upper GI tract simulator can be adjusted to simulate specific population groups like babies, children, and the elderly, specific disease conditions (e.g., pancreatic enzyme deficiency, specific diets, and even other species (e.g., cat, dog, and pig).
+When coupled to a short-term colonic simulation, the entire gastrointestinal transit in a function of time can be simulated.
+The upper GI model can be fine-tuned to accommodate variations in digestion processes due to host-specific factors, including microbiome differences.

 What do you want to know?

-The upper GI tract simulation is a reliable, reproducible and validated technology to assess the behaviour and fate of virtually any ingestible test product.
-This technology can be used to reliably predict the dissolution of capsules and tablets; the release profile of actives from formulations, including targeted delivery or delayed release strategies; drugs and products stability and protection from the harsh environment of the gut and survival and metabolic activity of live biotherapeutics and probiotics.
-By including a dialysis membrane, the kinetics of digestion of food products, carbohydrates and proteins and the bioaccessibility and bioavailability (absorption) of nutraceuticals, minerals, vitamins, toxins can be studied in detail.
-Likewise, inclusion of epithelial cell lines allows to study active transport and absorption of actives, nutraceuticals, vitamins, metabolites and drugs from the small intestine.
+The upper GI tract simulation is a reliable, reproducible, and validated technology to assess the behaviour and fate of virtually any ingestible test product.
+This technology can be used to reliably predict the dissolution of capsules and tablets; the release profile of actives from formulations, including targeted delivery or delayed release strategies; drugs and products stability and protection from the harsh environment of the gut; and the survival and metabolic activity of live biotherapeutics and probiotics.
+By including a dialysis membrane, the kinetics of digestion of food products, carbohydrates and proteins, and the bioaccessibility and bioavailability (absorption) of nutraceuticals, minerals, vitamins, and toxins can be studied in detail.
+Likewise, inclusion of epithelial cell lines allows studying active transport and absorption of actives, nutraceuticals, vitamins, metabolites, and drugs from the small intestine.
+This gastric and intestinal simulation enables a clear understanding of how nutraceuticals and pharmaceuticals behave in the digestive tract, improving formulation design and product optimization.
+The use of an in vitro stomach model enhances the study of digestion and absorption processes, making it a powerful tool for research into digestion absorption models.

-The detailed insight on the behaviour of test products using Upper GI tract simulations will allow ranking and improvement of products and their formulation in a cost affordable and time efficient manner.
+The detailed insight on the behaviour of test products using Upper GI tract simulations will allow ranking and improvement of products and their formulation in a cost-effective and time-efficient manner.
+The upper gastrointestinal simulator provides crucial data that can significantly reduce time in preclinical and clinical studies, making it an indispensable tool for advancing product development in the health and wellness industry.

 Research endpoints